In October, the New York Times published allegations of sexual harassment and assault against Hollywood producer Harvey Weinstein.

 Harvey Weinstein — Hollywood producer and co-founder of the Weinstein Company

-- Aftermath: Fired from the Weinstein Company and expelled from the Academy of Motion Pictures Arts and Sciences.
-Weinstein has hired two defense lawyers after police found actress Paz de la Huerta’s case against him credible.
+- Aftermath: Harvey Weinstein will face criminal sex act and rape charges in a New York court, a law enforcement official said on Friday, May 25.
+The film producer will be charged with committing a criminal sex act in a 2004 encounter with an aspiring actress who told a magazine he forced her to perform oral sex.
+Weinstein will plead not guilty to charges of rape, criminal sex act, sex abuse and sexual misconduct, his attorney, Benjamin Braffman, said.
+Previously: Fired from the Weinstein Company and expelled from the Academy of Motion Pictures Arts and Sciences.
+Weinstein hired two defense lawyers after police found actress Paz de la Huerta's case against him credible.
 Police say he raped her twice in 2010.

 The Associated Press contributed to this report.